 Solar has quadrupled in Massachusetts this year, bolstered by strong solar policies.
 Share this

-- The 198 MW of solar energy currently installed in Massachusetts ranks the state 7th in the country in cumulative installed solar capacity.
-There is enough solar energy installed in the state to power 32,000 homes.
+- The 361 MW of solar energy currently installed in Massachusetts ranks the state 6th in the country in installed solar capacity.
+There is enough solar energy installed in the state to power 58,500 homes.

 - In 2012, $476 million was invested in Massachusetts to install solar on homes and businesses.
 This represents a 210% increase over the previous year, and is expected to grow again this year.

-- Average installed residential and commercial photovoltaic system prices in Massachusetts continue to fall--by 29% from last year.
-National prices have also dropped steadily--by 14% from last year and 31% since 2010.
+- Average installed residential and commercial photovoltaic system prices in Massachusetts have fallen by 9% in the last year.
+National prices have also dropped steadily— by 5% from last year and 28% from 2010.

 View more solar data.

 - Plymouth Schools Solar Farm was completed in 2013 by developer Borrego Solar.
 This photovoltaic project has the capacity to generate 6 MW of electricity-- enough to power over 1,000 Massachusetts homes.

 - Another utility-scale project, Warren Solar Farm, is currently under construction in Massachusetts and is scheduled to come online in 2014.
 Developed by First Wind, this 14 MW photovoltaic project will generate enough electricity to power 2,300 homes.

 - At 5.6 MW, Canton Landill Solar Facility is among the largest solar installations in Massachusetts.
 Completed in 2012 by Southern Sky Renewable Energy, this photovoltaic project has enough electric capacity to power more than 900 homes.